kwant-project/kwant/doc/source/tutorial/spin_potential_shape.rst

     syst[kwant.builder.HoppingKind((0, 1), lat, lat)] = \
         -t * sigma_0 - 1j * alpha * sigma_x / 2

+Note that we specify ``norbs=2`` when creating the lattice, as each site has 2 degrees of freedom associated with it, giving us 2x2 matrices as onsite/hopping terms.
 Note that the Zeeman energy adds to the onsite term, whereas the Rashba spin-orbit term adds to the hoppings (due to the derivative operator).
 Furthermore, the hoppings in x and y-direction have a different matrix